aoghina/aoghina.github.io/_posts/2018-10-23-socialism-ruined-my-country.md

 ![Friedman on judging policies](/assets/socialism/friedman-policies-results.jpg "Friedman on judging policies")

 When someone proposes simple solutions to persistent problems, remember there is no such thing as a free lunch.
-When judging a policy, consider all consequences, not just the first, most obvious one.
+When judging a policy, all consequences have to be considered, not just the first, most obvious one.

 "Free" education and "free" healthcare sound great.
 But who pays, and how much do they cost?
 How is a state-run system held accountable?
 How are costs kept in check?
 How can quality increase if competition is suppressed?
 How do we avoid indoctrination in a state-run education system?